bolliy/ioBroker.sun2000/README.md

 Feel free to follow the discussions in the german [iobroker forum](https://forum.iobroker.net/topic/71768/test-adapter-sun2000-v0-1-x-huawei-wechselrichter)

-## Dependencies
+## Requirements
 * Node.js 20 or higher
 * ioBroker host (js-controller) 6.0.11 or higher
-* ioBroker admin 6.13.16 or higher
+* ioBroker admin 6.17.14 or higher

 ## Documentation